 The Whirling Dervish deposit is located 1km to the North of the Carosue Dam processing plant.
-The ore zone is of considerable width (25-30m) with grades above 2g/t.
+The ore zone is of considerable width (25-30m) with grades of approximately 3g/t.
 The open pit provides a low cost mill feed source in close proximity to the processing facilities.